-- Search for Documents – Look through the files and other storage spaces of the policyholder for relevant life insurance documents.
+- Documents: Look through the files and other storage spaces of the policyholder for relevant life insurance documents.

-- Check Bank Statements – Look through old bank statements to see if payments were made to any life insurance companies.
+- Bank Statements: Look through old bank statements to see if payments were made to any life insurance companies.

-- Check Mail – Look through old mail for information related to the policy.
-Keep an eye on new mail for at least a year after the death for annual notices or policy updates from the life insurance provider.
+- Mail: Look through old mail for information related to the policy, and keep an eye on new mail for at least a year after the death for annual notices or policy updates from the life insurance provider.

-- Contact Financial Professionals – Reach out to accountants, financial advisors, and bankers the deceased dealt with for policy information.
+- Financial Professionals: Reach out to accountants, financial advisors, and bankers the deceased dealt with to find policy information.

-- Contact Previous Employers – Reach out to the past employers of the deceased for information regarding group life insurance policies.
+- Previous Employers: Reach out to past employers of the deceased for information regarding group life insurance policies.

-- Visit the Bank – Check to see if the deceased has a safety deposit box at their bank.
+- Banks: Check to see if the deceased has a safety deposit box at their bank.
 It might have the policy inside.

-- Review Income Tax Returns – Life insurance companies pay interest on permanent whole life policies.
+- Income Tax Returns: Life insurance companies pay interest on permanent whole life policies.
 These earnings may show up on the income tax returns of the deceased.

-- Visit Unclaimed Property Office – Life insurance companies are legally required to turn the death benefit over to the state if they can’t find the beneficiaries.
+- Unclaimed Property Office: Life insurance companies are legally required to turn the death benefit over to the state if they can’t find the beneficiaries.
 Check with the Unclaimed Property Office of the state the policy was purchased in.

-- Contact State Departments – 29 states currently offer free tools that enable you to look for lost policies bought in those states.
+- State Departments: 29 states currently offer free tools that enable you to look for lost policies bought in those states.
 Use the National Association of Insurance Commissioner’s Life Insurance Company Locator System.

-- Search MIB Database – Though there is no national database of purchased life insurance policies, there is a national database of life insurance applications.
-Check the MIB Consumer Protection for leads.*
+- MIB Database: Though there is no national database of purchased life insurance policies, there is a national database of life insurance applications.
+Check the MIB Consumer Protection site for leads.*

-*According to the MIB themselves, the service costs $75 and results in matches only around 25% of the time.
+*According to the MIB itself, the service costs $75 and results in matches only around 25% of the time.

 A final option you have to find lost life insurance policies is to hire a private search service or organization.